Coacervates and Soft Interfaces

 Past group members

-Manzar Abbas (postdoc 2019-2022): now assistant professor at Khalifa University
+Manzar Abbas (postdoc 2019-2022): now professor at Khalifa University

 Jiahua Wang (postdoc 2019-2021): now at The Sixth Affiliated People’s Hospital Shanghai Jiao Tong University